10 Ways to Avoid Crypto Taxes in 2025

 Changing residences for tax purposes is something wealthy people have done for years.
 There are states in the US without a state income tax, such as Texas, Alaska, Florida, Nevada, South Dakota, New Hampshire, Washington, Wyoming, and Tennessee.
 You’ll still have to pay federal income taxes, though.

-There are some methods to reduce your crypto taxes completely - like moving to Puerto Rico.
+There are some methods to reduce your taxes completely - like moving to Puerto Rico.
 Even though it’s a US territory, it has a 100% federal tax exemption on capital assets.

 However, you need to be a long-term resident, and any assets you acquire while living in the US still need to be taxed before moving.